 5. Hard Liquors

 While being on this diet, you need to replace hard liquors with wine.
 However, this doesn’t mean that you should drink a bottle of wine with each meal.
 Drink one glass, no more, no less.

 6. Hydrogenated Oil

-Although olive oil is an absolutely healthy choice on the Mediterranean diet, you need to avoid hydrogenated oils such as oils like palm oil as well as palm kernel oil.
+Although olive oil is a healthy choice on the Mediterranean diet, you need to avoid hydrogenated oils such as oils like palm oil as well as palm kernel oil.

 7. Red Meat

 The Mediterranean diet treats animal protein more as a complement to the diet rather than its main dish.
 And that is precisely the reason as to why you should limit all meat intake, including red meat.
 In fact, you are allowed to eat red meat just a few times a month whilst being on this diet.